FrankStalteri/ToDoList/README.md

 # ToDoList
-#Built using HTML, CSS, Node JS, and Bootstrap.
+#Built using HTML, CSS, Node JS, EJS, and Bootstrap.